-Future Pacing is a technique where the client is asked to imagine him or herself in the future in a given desired situation.
-The given situation being the topic, problem, challenge, or limititation that you worked with your client on.
+Future Pacing is an NLP and coaching technique where the client is asked to imagine him or herself in the future in a given desired situation.
+The given situation being the topic, problem, challenge, or limitation that you worked with your client on.

 Example: Your client previously felt extreme anxiety when speaking in public.
 You have been working with your client to feel relaxed and confident the next time he or she goes on stage to give a speech to a large audience.
 You ask your client to imagine him or herself on stage.